mikerabat/mrmath/readme.txt

 // ###################################################################
 changelog:

+Date 10.12.2020
+* Started a new file that contains some useful matrix functions that do not fit anywhere else
+* Started with matrix exponential e^A where A is a matrix

 Date 25.11.2020
 * New polynom root finding method according to eigenvalues and Luaguerre's method
 * New function root finding method (newton raphson, brent)